The period for transitioning from ISO 50001:2011 to ISO 50001:2018 has been extended to 21 February 2022.

 ISO 50001 certification issued by UKAS accredited certification body such as Lloyd’s Register (LR), that covers the full scope of your organisation’s energy consumption, will automatically qualify your organisation to comply with the ESOS and you will only need to notify the Environment Agency and provide proof of compliance via the ISO 50001 certification route.

 A new ESOS compliance period starts every four years.
-The next qualification date for compliance (Period 2) is 31 December 2018, with proof required by 5 December 2019.
+The next qualification date for compliance (Period 2) is 21 February 2022.
 If your system is certified to ISO 50001, your organisation will automatically demonstrate

 Period 2 ESOS compliance.
 Maintenance and continual improvement of your ISO 50001 certified system will also allow ongoing compliance with future ESOS Phases.